 Many offices and professionals see a rise in spam paper faxes

-Spam is not just email.
-Turns out that junk messages for an older technology seem to be on the rise.
+Spam is not just for email.
+Junk messages for one older technology seem to actually be on the rise.
 Vito Emanuel has this story.

 (SOUNDBITE OF FAX MACHINE BEEPING AND BUZZING)